OSUSVT/osusvt-telemetry/deployment/windows/README.md

 ###Clone Repo
 Using whatever method you would like, get the `osusvt-telemetry` git repo inside of `C:\xampp\`

-For Example, download the zip file from github and unzip it into `C:\xampp`
+For Example, download the zip file from github and extract it to `C:\xampp\osusvt-telemetry\`

 ###Generate Virtualenv